ajinkyabodade/AngularJs-Notes/README.md

--Service custom service in Angular Js:-
+-3.Service custom service in Angular Js:-
 By default the service has an this object which it returns where as in factory custom service you need to create and return the object

  for ex: